Naoise Dolan

-Naoise Dolan (/ga/; born 14 April 1992) is an Irish novelist.
+Naoise Dolan (/ˈniːʃə/; born 14 April 1992) is an Irish novelist.
 She is known for her novels Exciting Times (2020) and The Happy Couple (2023).

 Life and education

 Dolan was born and raised in Dublin, Ireland.
 Her father, Pat Dolan, is from Drumkeeran, County Leitrim, and she regularly visited her grandmother in the village during her childhood.
 Her mother, Miriam McNally, worked as a secondary school teacher.
 She experienced homophobic bullying in school.
 A college debater, she co-convened the Irish Mace competition in 2015/16.
 She obtained a degree in English from Trinity College Dublin in 2016 and later earned a master's degree in Victorian literature from Oxford University.
 Her desire to become a writer began while she was at Trinity College, inspired by her popularity as the writer and illustrator of humorous feminist cartoons published to her blog.

 In 2016, after finishing university and being unable to find work in Ireland, she moved to Singapore to work as a TEFL teacher.
 Later that year, she moved to Hong Kong.
 She has also lived in Italy.
-Since 2018, she has lived in London intermittently.
-In the summer of 2022, she moved to Berlin and lived there for two and a half years.
+She lived in London intermittently between 2018 and 2021.
+In the summer of 2022, she moved to Berlin and lived there for two and a half years, before accepting a writer in residency position in Dublin.
 Due to the climate crisis, she no longer travels by plane.

 At age 27, Dolan was diagnosed with autism.
 She has discussed her diagnosis in interviews and on social media.
 She has also spoken about her struggles with depression.
 She is queer, and describes her sexuality as non-monogamous and polyamorous rather than bisexual or lesbian.

 During the Gaza war, Dolan engaged in activism on behalf of Palestine, speaking at protests, signing open letters and petitions, fasting, and donating to campaigns.
 She supported Palestine Action and stated that she would continue to do so even after it was proscribed as a terrorist organization in the UK in July 2025.
 In October 2025, she joined the Gaza Freedom Flotilla, with the goal of breaking the blockade of the Gaza Strip and delivering humanitarian aid.
 Israeli forces intercepted the ship on which she was sailing and detained her and other flotilla members in Israel before deporting them to Jordan.